In this article, you will learn what is Air conditioning system with its working principle and classification or types of air conditioning systems.

 In these types of air conditioning system, the air is brought to the required dry bulb temperature and relative humidity for human health, comfort, and efficiency.
 If sufficient data of the required is not available, then it is assumed to be 21°C dry bulb temperature and 50% relative humidity.

-Ex.
-In homes, offices, shops, restaurants, theatres, hospitals, schools etc. are using air-conditioning systems to give comfort to people.
+Applications: In homes, offices, shops, restaurants, theatres, hospitals, schools, etc., use air-conditioning systems to give comfort to people.

-Air conditioner working principle In winter air conditioning system, the air is burnt and heated, which is generally followed by humidification.
+Air conditioner working principle In a winter air conditioning system, the air is burnt and heated, which is generally followed by humidification.
+Take a look at the schematic for the system, which is arranged below.

 The outside air flows through a damper and mixes with the recirculated air.
 The mixed air passes through a filter to remove the dirt, dust, and impurities.